mordieross/ekwiti/README.md

 # ekwiti

-(C) 2017 ekwiti is a trading name for ekwiti ltd. All rights reserved.
+(C) 2017 ekwiti (TM) is a trading name for ekwiti ltd. All rights reserved.